 Dog Christmas Costumes

 Extravagant costumes may be cute, but they can also be a nuisance for your pooch.
 The more cumbersome the outfit, the less likely they are to be willing to leave it on.
 A simple headpiece or a festive collar can be just what you need to make your dog look extra merry.
-Check out some of our faves:
+Check out one of our faves:

 ZippyPaws Holiday Antler Headband